Newly Funded Grants

-Mechanism: R21 funded by the National Institute of Nursing Research
+Mechanism: R21 funded by the National Institute of Health

 Dr. Lynn Snow

 Project title: “ Enhancing Sleep Quality for Nursing Home Residents with Dementia: Pragmatic Trial of an Evidence-Based Frontline Huddling Program”

 Mechanism: R61/R33 funded by the National Institute of Health